HERE’S WHAT HAPPENED THAT CAUSED ME TO FOUND APRA

 It’s a chilling, little known fact, that preventable medical errors in American hospitals are the third leading cause of death in our country, after heart disease and cancer.
 According to recent studies between 250,000 and 440,000 people a year are dying needlessly due to this problem.
 That’s more than the total number killed by guns or in car accidents, dying needlessly and helplessly in our hospitals every year.

-If we add fatal adverse drug events in nursing homes (93,000 in 2012), fatal drug events in the outpatient setting (roughly 200,000 in 2012) and other health care harm in the ambulatory care setting, the total number of deaths attributable to treatment could exceed 800,000 a year, making it the number one cause of death in America.
-That’s an unconscionable and unacceptable disaster, an epidemic hidden in plain sight.
+If we add fatal adverse drug events in nursing homes (93,000 in 2012), fatal drug events in the outpatient setting (roughly 200,000 in 2012), and other healthcare harm in the ambulatory care setting, the total number of deaths attributable to treatment could exceed 800,000 a year, making it the number one cause of death in America.
+That’s an unconscionable and unacceptable disaster hiding in plain sight.

 There is no excuse for patients treated here in the U.S.A, the richest country on earth, dying because of poor medical care.
 It’s largely preventable – if there is the will to do so and responsible parties take the appropriate actions.